Imayowadavid/Superstore-Transactions-Analysis-/README.md

 ![](V25.png)

 - Technology  category( Phone) is the most Profitable product ,it generated close to 45% of the Total profit
-- The Paper(23.79%) and Binders(21.12%) implies the office equipment generate an impressive quota of the profits likewise the storage equipment(14.87%) and Furnishing equipment (9.12%)
+- The Paper(23.79%) and Binders(21.12%) implies the office equipment generate an impressive quota of the profits likewise the storage equipment(14.87%) and Furnishing equipment (9.12%).
+***
-Bottom Performance chart
+**Bottom Performance chart**
+***
 ![](V26.png)
 ![](V27.png)
+***
 **Conclusion**
 ***
-1. A profit margin of 12.47 % or 0.1247 over 5years of transactions in the superstore means that for every $100 in sales revenue ,the store generates a profit of $12.47.
+  A profit margin of 12.47 % or 0.1247 over 5years of transactions in the superstore means that for every $100 in sales revenue ,the store generates a profit of $12.47.
+2.
-2. Even though the best way to determine whether a Profit margin is good or bad is to compare it to the average profit margin for your industry and size of business(Here are some examples of average profit margins for different industries;
+  Even though the best way to determine whether a Profit margin is good or bad is to compare it to the average profit margin for your industry and size of business(Here are some examples of average profit margins for different industries;
 - Retail : 3-5%
 - Manufacturing: 5-10%
 - Technology: 10%
 - HealthCare: 15% ).
 2. Furthermore, going by the general rule of thumb, a 10% net profit margin should be considered average why a 20% net profit margin should be considered high/good enough and a 5% net profit margin is low.
 3. With respect to the cost of production/ availability of goods($2,010,803.84 million) incurred in the store over 5years ,it implies that the profit that's being generated is average and not really encouraging considering other crucial factors such as operating expenses like store maintenance(wages to staff, running of facilities), advertisement, Tax etc .. that will executed regardless.
+***
 **Recommendations**
+***

 1. Products with Top Sales & Profit in the West and Eastern part of the Country(USA) have shown a wide gap margin compared to the southern and central region hence they should be the target goods/products and realistic, strategic plans should be made to ensure such products are always available in large quantities(check the Top performance page to chart).